 There will be additional lines for signatures and other formalities.

-This articles of organization example illustrates how your filing might look if your LLC only has one member.
-If you have more members, you will need to list them.
-You also may need or wish to include an operating agreement.
+This articles of organization example illustrates how your filing might look if your LLC has only a single member.
+If you have more members, you’ll need to list them.
+You also may need or wish to include articles of operation.

 How to File Articles of Organization

-To file articles of organization, you will need to follow four main steps:
+To file small business articles of organization, follow these 4 main steps:

 - Visit your secretary of state’s website to find an itemized list of what you need to submit, along with what fees you will need to pay.

-- Collect the information you will need to file, including your business name and address, along with names and contact information for your members and registered agent.
+- Collect the information you’ll need to file, including your business name and address, along with names and contact information for your members and registered agent.

-- Prepare to answer questions about how your LLC will be managed and what the nature of your business will be.
+- Prepare to answer questions about how your LLC will be managed and the nature of your business.

-Most states provide forms in PDF format that you can fill out and submit online.
-Your state may also have you fill out the form on their website by entering answers to questions into different fields.
+Most states provide forms in PDF format that you can fill out and submit digitally.
+Your state might also have you fill out the form on its website.
 Alternately, some states require you to submit your form through the mail or in person.
 In this case, you can use a template or create a customized form in consultation with your registered agent or legal advisor.

-After filing, you will need to wait for approval.
+After filing, you need to wait for approval before you can legally conduct business.
 Depending on your state and the current workload, the approval process may take anywhere from hours to weeks.

-A common mistake to avoid is choosing a business name already in use.
+Avoid choosing a business name already in use.
 This is one of the most common reasons applications get rejected.
-Avoid this issue by doing a business name search before filing your paperwork.
+Before filing your paperwork, conduct a business name search.

 - Make sure your company name records your full business name, including a comma followed by the term “LLC” or “Limited Liability Corporation.”
 (This distinguishes your business from other companies that may share a similar name but aren’t structured as LLCs.)

-- Ideally, choose a registered agent who has legal experience and is available during business hours.
+- Choose a registered agent who has legal experience and is available during business hours.